Delaware state trooper appears to pull gun on driver in traffic stop, video shows

 Delaware State Police are reviewing a video that appears to show one of its troopers pulling a gun on a driver during a traffic stop this month.

-Mack Buckley, who is African-American, uploaded a minute and 23 second video to Facebook on Feb.
-14 of a trooper pulling a gun on him when he objected to the officer's opening the door to the car he was driving and telling him to get out of the vehicle.
+Mack Buckley, who is African-American, uploaded the minute-and-23-second video to Facebook on Feb.
+14 of the trooper pulling the gun on him when he objected to the officer opening the door of the car he was driving and telling him to get out of the vehicle.

 The man then repeatedly asks: "Why are you pulling a gun on me?"